Generic name: pregabalin (pre GAB a lin)

 What other drugs will affect pregabalin?

-Using pregabalin with other drugs that make you drowsy can worsen this effect.
-Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.
+Using pregabalin with other drugs that slow your breathing can cause dangerous side effects or death.
+Ask your doctor before using opioid medication, a sleeping pill, cold or allergy medicine, a muscle relaxer, or medicine for anxiety or seizures.

 Tell your doctor about all your other medicines, especially: